marcodelmastro/SynacorChallenge/README.md

 > 6059 |  3 32768     9 32768 || REG =  0:     1 | 1:     2 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 6061 |  9 32768 32768 32767 || REG =  0:     0 | 1:     2 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 6065 | 17  6027    18    11 || REG =  0:     0 | 1:     2 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
-* To proceed further I need a more serious disassembler!
+* To proceed further I need a more serious disassembler (and more free time)!

 ## Codes